lbl-srg/obc/specification/source/useCases.rst

 Use Cases
 ---------

-This section describes use cases for end-user interaction, including:
+This section describes use cases for end-user interaction, including the following:

 * use the controls design tool to design a control sequence and export it as a CDL-compliant specification,